nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 == Description ==

-Enhance your WPBakery Page Builder experience with a sleek, customizable sidebar for effortless navigation and improved workflow.
+Take your WPBakery Page Builder workflow to the next level with a modern, customizable sidebar designed for faster navigation and smoother editing.

-This lightweight and user-friendly plugin adds a persistent navigation bar and panels as a sidebar, ensuring quick access to essential WPBakery features without obstructing your content.
-No more dragging or resizing panels—just a seamless editing experience.
+This lightweight plugin adds a persistent sidebar with navigation and panels, giving you instant access to WPBakery elements, settings, and page structure—without blocking your content or cluttering the editor.
+No more dragging, resizing, or hunting for options—everything you need stays neatly organized in one place.

-With intuitive controls, the sidebar streamlines access to elements, settings, and the page structure, making the Frontend Editor more efficient.
-Plus, a dedicated settings page lets you tailor the sidebar’s appearance and behavior to suit your preferences.
+With simple controls and flexible settings, you can tailor the sidebar to match your workflow.
+Whether you want a compact layout, resizable panels, or a cleaner editor interface, this plugin makes WPBakery easier and more efficient to use.

-Boost your productivity and enjoy a cleaner, more efficient WPBakery Page Builder interface.
+Perfect for designers, developers, and content creators who want to boost productivity and enjoy a cleaner WPBakery editing experience.

 == Features ==

-* Sidebar navigation bar for quick access to panels.
+* Persistent sidebar navigation bar for quick access to WPBakery panels
-* Panels as a sidebar for easy access to settings.
+* Panels displayed as a sidebar for easy access to settings and tools
-* Resizable sidebar panels width for a personalized experience.
+* Resizable sidebar width for a personalized layout
-* Ability to close notification messages for a cleaner interface.
+* Dismissible notifications for a distraction-free interface
-* Ability to scroll to the element in the Edit Form panel for quick navigation.
+* Scroll directly to selected elements in the Edit Form panel
-* Settings page for customizing the sidebar's appearance and behavior.
+* Customizable settings page to adjust sidebar appearance and behavior:
- * Hide the description under elements in the Add Element panel.
+  * Hide element descriptions in the Add Element panel
- * Reduce spacing between elements in the Add Element panel for a more compact view.
+  * Reduce spacing between elements for a compact view
- * Reduce fields size and spacing in the Edit Form/Settings panel for a more compact view.
+  * Optimize field size and spacing in the Edit Form/Settings panel
- * Make the page view area shrink or stay the same width when the sidebar is opened.
+  * Choose whether the page view area shrinks when the sidebar is open
- * Set sidebar position to the right.
+  * Option to position the sidebar on the right side
- * Page Structure panel for a quick overview of the page's structure.
+  * Page Structure panel for a clear overview of your page layout

 == Requirements ==